 Are your kids crazy about LEGOs?
 Then this is the place for you!
-The Library LEGO club will be meeting on Saturday, June 23rd at 1:30.
+The Library LEGO club meets once a month under the supervision of Donna Armstrong.
 Children between the ages of 7 and 12 are invited to come and express their creativity.
 Children will have the option of building whatever they choose or trying to create a structure that meets the challenge of the month.
 All children will have a chance to share what they built with the group.
-Builders who best meet the challenge will also have their creations displayed in the library until the next club meeting.
+Builders also have their creations displayed in the library until the next club meeting.
 Bring your imaginations!
 Bring your friends!
 The next club meeting will be Saturday, April 18th at 1:30 p.m.

 The homemade smell of gingerbread was wafting through the library as our toddlers repeated, “Run, run as fast as you can…you can’t catch me, I’m the Gingerbread man!”
 After their story, a delightful gingerbread song, and an interactive reading of another gingerbread story, the toddlers each received their own ball of homemade gingerbread playdoh!
 They let their creativity run wild – from hearts and flowers to their own gingerbread people.
 Then they each took their playdoh home with them.

 If you know anyone who stays at home with children 18 months to 3 years old (give or take) please let them know about Toddler Time.
 We meet the first and third Wednesdays of every month at 9:00 at the Deposit Free Library.

 As the hustle and bustle of the Christmas season approaches, take time to share the wonder of Christmas stories with your children.
 On Wednesday evening, December 4th Santa Claus will be visiting the Deposit Free Library at 6:30.
 Bring your children to hear him read classic Christmas stories along with some new holiday favorites.
 You may also like to bring along your camera for a picture with Santa.